 Human-readable RSS sizes with `numfmt`

-column in top) is the nearest to “physical” memory actually used by a process:
+The RSS column from ps (or the RES column in top) is the nearest to “physical” memory actually used by a process:

 Julia Evans, aka @b0rk has a great post about how memory works under Linux.

-.
+I wanted to see it in MB rather than the default kB.
+This superuser answer shows how, using the nifty numft.
 It will convert from the kilobyte size and produce a human-readable output:

 ps -o rss 24652 | numfmt --header --to=iec --field 1 --from-unit=1024

-If it had been smaller, say an RSS
+If it had been smaller, say an RSS of 232 then numfmt automatically adjusts its units and reports this as 232K.

-.
+I’m helping numfmt know that the input size is in kB with the --from-unit=1024.
 Converting values from a different process might not need this, but be wary of decimal versus binary scales:

 echo "1M" | numfmt --from=iec --to=iec